amywzhou/DH110-AMYZ/Assignment 06/UserInterface.md

 >(1) "I saw lots of text and some sort of point system.
 I wasn't sure what the "//" notation indicated. "
 >
->(2) "The dark mode is easier to read tha nthe light mode.
+>(2) "The dark mode is easier to read than the light mode.
 However, the orange shaded box doesn't match the theme very well."
 >
 >(3) "The bottom bar was very bright and easy to read."
 >
 >(4) "It didn't look overly formal or professional."
 >
 >(5) "The colors of the app looked good."

+Summary: Both users found the bright orange color to be attention grabbing and vividly recalled the footer/navigation bar.
+The users also noticed that there was a lot of text in different sizes, separated into sections.
+The first user did not comment on the appearance of the app, but the second user described the app as "not too formal or professional."
+The second user also expressed a preference for the dark mode variation, though appeared to enjoy the color scheme of both.
+(Analysis of Impression Test in last section)

 ## Accessibility Test
 ### Header and Footer